Mxke-N/react-day-tracker/README.md

-# React + Vite
+# Time Tracker
-My personal Time Tracker
+"Press stop and propel yourself to the next activity"

-Press stop and propel yourself to the next activity
+Time is constantly ticking.
+Once you see where your time is going, you can be concious of where you are putting your time.